dbgoytia/algorithms/pro-bootcamp/028_us_states_game/README.md

 # The US State Game

-The idea is to write as many names of the US states as you can remember.
+The idea is t help you learn the states of the United States.
 You only need to type in the state, and if the state exists, you'll see it appear on the screen.
+You'll win once you've guessed all the states correctly

 # Implementation